 Historic England – Historic England 2019-06-19 Wheatley NP Pre-Submission HE RLS comments

 CPRE Oxfordshire – CPRE response to WNP 2019

 National Grid – Nationalgrid Wheatley NP REP 07.06.19

 Natural England – Natural England response to WNP 2019

 Sport England – SportEngland Response to WNP 2019

-The consultation on the draft Wheatley Neighbourhood Plan ended on the 30th June and since then we have been busily collating all of your feedback.
-In addition to the valuable responses from the community – to be published later – we’ve also received a lot of feedback from many of the statutory bodies we’ve engaged with.
-Not all responses have been received to date – we are still waiting for a key bit of feedback from SODC! – so the list will grow.
+The consultation on the draft Wheatley Neighbourhood Plan ended on the 30th June 2017 and since then we have been busily collating all of your feedback.
+In addition to the valuable responses from the community we’ve also received a lot of feedback from many of the statutory bodies we’ve engaged with.
 We consider the letters from the Oxfordshire County Council, Natural England, Historic England and The Environment Agency to be particularly important:

 Oxfordshire Clinical Commissioning Group – EB WNP Pub.Con. response Clin.
 Com.
 Group.
 17 May 2017

 Oxfordshire County Council – EB Statutory Responses, OCC, WNP Pub.Con.
 May-June 2017